4d/4d-for-ios/docs/Authentication.md

 ## A component to deal with email authentication

-A toolbox componont has been developed to help you manage several processes.
+A toolbox componont has been developed to help you manage several processes : the 4D Mobile App Server Component.

 <div markdown="1" style="text-align: center; margin-top: 20px; margin-bottom: 20px">
 <a class="button"
-href="">4D Mobile App Server Component</a>
+href="https://github.com/4d-for-ios/4D-Mobile-App-Server">4D Mobile App Server Component</a>
 </div>

 To install this component :